Calcufast

 Frequently Asked Questions

-All individuals and legal entities earning Honduran-source income exceeding the exempt amount of L 178,800 annually are required to pay ISR.
+All individuals and legal entities earning Honduran-source income above the applicable exempt amounts are required to pay ISR.
+For salaried workers, the 2026 reference is about L 22,360.36 per month.

 The annual ISR return is filed within the first months of the year following the tax period.
 Salaried workers generally have their ISR withheld monthly by the employer.